 Another thing to check is the grounding cable on the starter.
 Make sure it is not corroded, loose, or damaged.
 If it is, replace it, or get another ground going to that spot.

-Step by Step Procedure for Replacing a Starter
+Step by Step Procedure for Replacing the Starter in a Toyota Corolla

 The following steps walk you through the process of replacing the starter on a 2004 Toyota Corolla.
 These instructions would also apply for a 2003-2008 Corolla, Matrix or Pontiac Vibe.